-Steve McQueen Died Of Cancer, Enter To Win A Mustang Bullitt And Help Fight It
+Help Steve McQueen's Son Fight Cancer, Win A Bullitt Mustang

 Steve McQueen passed away on November 7, 1980 from complications due to surgery to remove several cancerous tumors.
 He had developed pleural mesothelioma from exposure to asbestos during his life, and despite his fame and wealth, medical technology of that era could not save him.

-Click here and use promo code MOTOR1 to receive 25% more tickets for your donation.
+Click here and use promo code Motor25 to receive 25% more tickets for your donation.

-Unfortunately, there are still many people living with cancer today who lack health insurance or the funds to pay for their treatment.
-Southern California auto enthusiasts from the Palm Springs Cruisin Association, which includes famous Shelby Cobra driver Allen Grant, support the Desert Cancer Foundation to help these patients, and you should too.
-When you donate to the Desert Cancer Foundation, which is a non-profit 501(c)3 organization, you'll be entered to win a 2019 Ford Mustang Bullitt – a fitting reward.
-Click here and use promo code MOTOR1 to receive 25% more tickets for your donation.
+Unfortunately, there are still so many people living with cancer today who lack health insurance or the funds to pay for their treatment.
+McQueen's son, Chad, and other figures in the automotive world like famed Shelby Cobra driver Allen Grant, support the Desert Cancer Foundation to help these patients, and you should too.
+When you donate to the Desert Cancer Foundation, you'll be entered to win a 2019 Ford Mustang Bullitt – a fitting reward.
+Click here and use promo code Motor25 to receive 25% more tickets for your donation.

 The Desert Cancer Foundation was founded more than two decades ago to pay for treatment of cancer patients in the area of Palm Springs, California who can't pay for it themselves.
 Since its inception, the foundation has paid for cancer-related screening, diagnosis, and treatment for more than 8,000 local residents valued at more than $82.4 million, at a cost of only $9.4 million.